Anhthangtshn/flutter_draggable_gridview/README.md

 this property contains DragPlaceHolder implementation.
 If this property overrides then you have to return a PlaceHolderWidget and we will use this widget in place holder.

 ##### dragChildWhenDragging:
 this property contains DragChildWhenDragging implementation.
 If this property overrides then you have to return a Widget and we will display this widget instead of child when drags are under way.
+Learn more about childWhenDragging from [Draggable](https://api.flutter.dev/flutter/widgets/Draggable-class.html#:~:text=Draggable%20class%20Null%20safety,user's%20finger%20across%20the%20screen) class.

-### Last but not least you can use all the [GridView.builder] properties :heart_eyes:
+### Last but not least :heart_eyes: you can use all the GridView.builder properties

 ## Note: